sinch/docs/docs/tutorials/tutorials-java/tutorials-java-spring-boot-delivery-reports.md

 title: Receive SMS delivery reports in a Spring Boot application
 excerpt: >-
-  In this more advanced installment of our Java tutorial series, you'll learn how you can keep track of the delivery of SMS messages you send via the Sinch REST API.
+  In this more advanced installment of our Java tutorial series, you'll learn how to keep track of the delivery of SMS messages you send via the Sinch REST API.
 ---
 The Sinch REST API keeps track of the delivery status of each message you send and makes that status available to your application in two ways: